EdwardBerman/shopt/README.md

 radialProfiles.jl
 > Contains analytic profiles such as a Gaussian Fit and a kolmogorov fit

-analyticCGD.jl
+analyticLBFGS.jl
 > Provides the necessary arguments (cost function and gradient) to the optimize function for analytic fits

-pixelGridCGD.jl
-> Provides the necessary arguments (cost and gradient) to do a pixel grid Optimization

-fluxNormalizer.jl
-> A function to determine A such that analytic profiles sum to unity

-ellipticityNormalizer.jl
-> A function that maps the norm of a vector in Euclidean Space inside of an open ball, scales components appropriately such that g1 and g2 are in an open ball in 2d space

 interpolate.jl
-> For Point Spread Functions that vary across the Field of View, interpolate.jl will fit a 3rd degree polynomial in u and v to show how each of the pixel grid parameters change across the ra and dec
+> For Point Spread Functions that vary across the Field of View, interpolate.jl will fit a nth degree polynomial in u and v to show how each of the pixel grid parameters change across the (u,v) plane

 outliers.jl
-> Contains two functions for identifying and removing outliers from a list
+> Contains functions for identifying and removing outliers from a list

 powerSpectrum.jl
 > Computes the power spectra for a circle of radius k, called iteratively to plot P(k) / k

 kaisserSquires.jl
 > Computes the Kaisser-Squires array to be plotted

-runSourceExtractor.jl
-> Runs Sex on input .fits file supplied in datadir

 runshopt.sh
 > A shell script for running Shopt.
 Available so that users can run a terminal command in whatever program they are writing to run shopt.